Skip to content

 Community Property and the Double Step Up

-In community property states, married couples often receive an additional benefit.
+In community property states, married couples often receive an additional and substantial tax benefit.
 When one spouse dies, both halves of community property may receive a step up in basis — not just the deceased spouse’s portion.
-This “double step up” can eliminate significant embedded capital gains.
-Understanding titling — joint tenancy versus community property versus tenancy in common — is critical.
-Estate structure and state law matter tremendously.
+Under IRC §1014(b)(6), this “double step up” can eliminate significant embedded capital gains on the entire asset, not just the half attributable to the deceased spouse.
+In a common law state, by contrast, only the deceased spouse’s half of a jointly owned asset receives the step up — the surviving spouse’s half retains its original cost basis, preserving the embedded gain for future taxation.

 Depreciation Recapture and Rental Property